 *What resources are available to you through your county or state?

 I’ll admit – this one is hard for me.
 I was not okay with changes.
 I wanted my marriage to work and my family to stay together.
 But a wife is only one part of a marriage.
 You can’t control what your husband does, and neither can I control what my husband does.
 If your husband wants divorce, there may not be much that you can do that will ultimately stop him from making that choice.
 But that choice does not mean that your life is over!

 Maybe this will be your time to learn something new – go back to school, take a class, learn a new skill, do something you’ve always wanted to do.
 This may help you transition into your new life with a little more ease.

 AND YOU’RE DETERMINED TO TRY TO MAKE IT WORK.

 Prayer is going to need to be your complete heart attitude.
-Maybe it already is.
-Trust me when I say that this situation you’re walking through will drive you to your knees.
+Maybe it already is, but trust me when I say that this situation you’re walking through will drive you to your knees.
 You’ll find yourself in your car, or walking down the street, or folding laundry and you’ll realize you’re praying.
 Keep at it.
 Pray specifically.
 Trust God with your biggest requests.

 Ephesians 6 tells us about the full armor of God.
 Take some time to really study this passage.
 The enemy is going to go to work on your life, especially if you decide to try to stay and work it out.
 Learn about the armor and then get up and get dressed in your armor, intentionally, every day.